marcelebbrecht/rtmct-emulator-test-freertos/README.md

 # FreeRTOS Emulator for RTMCT validation

 This is just a copy of the [original project](https://github.com/alxhoff/FreeRTOS-Emulator) to be used as a submodule in the [RTMCT emulator test suite](https://github.com/marcelebbrecht/rtmct-emulator-test) for validating improvements on timer queue management mentionen in the [RTMCT project](https://github.com/marcelebbrecht/rtmct).
-It imports a taskset from a file provided by command-line.
+It imports a taskset from a file provided by command-line and, if configured, prints the time required for timer insertion to console.

 ## Branches